In Minnesota, adoption records are classified as confidential data.

 Adopted individuals, birth parents, adoptive parents, siblings, and others touched by adoption may choose to engage in a search process for a variety of reasons.
 While some individuals have always had a desire to search, others may not have any interest.
 The basis for performing a search may be as unique as the individuals who choose to search.
 Some of the most common reasons for searching may include: the need to obtain medical information or to have other comprehensive information in emergency situations; knowledge regarding the circumstances resulting in placement or experiences during placement with a sibling from whom they were separated; and/or major milestones in life (graduation, marriage, birth, death).
 Some individuals may feel that the information may fill a void or answer curiosities.
 In Minnesota, adoption records are sealed upon the finalization of an adoption, maintaining the confidentiality of the contents regarding identifying information.
 [National Adoption Information Clearinghouse (NAIC), Access to Family Information by Adopted Persons: Summary of State Laws].
 Adopted persons age 18 and older and adoptive parents may obtain non-identifying medical and background information from an adoption record without an adoption agency violating confidentiality.
 [Minn.
 Stat., section 259.83]

 This is a list of agencies that provide post adoption services.
 Some of the agencies provide post adoption services for other agencies because of transfer of adoption records (due to agencies closing) or via contracted services.
 This list of Post Adoption Services Agencies and record locations is regularly updated.
-Please check back often for the latest information (Date last updated: October 2025)
+Please check back often for the latest information (Date last updated: April 2026– This list is regularly updated).

 If you don’t see your agency listed below, please complete Foster Adopt Minnesota’s Post Search Form.